freenas/freenas-docs/userguide/intro.rst

   before it is transmitted and to keep it in the encrypted format while stored on the cloud.
 The filenames can also be encrypted.

+* Preliminary support has been added for Self-Encrypting Drives (SEDs) using the TCG OPAL and ATA Security standards.
+The :guilabel:`ATA Security User` and :guilabel:`SED Password` fields have been added to :menuselection:`System --> Advanced` and the `sedutil-cli <https://www.mankier.com/8/sedutil-cli>`_ command can be used for additional SED management.

 The following software has been added or updated:

 * The base operating system has been updated to FreeBSD 11.1-STABLE as of